STEVE INSKEEP, Host:

 HARRIS: For example, methane in the atmosphere also creates ground-level ozone.
 And ozone isn't only bad for human health, it also contributes to global warming.
 Shindell recently totaled up all the effects of methane emissions and realized that the heating effect a not-too-distant second to carbon dioxide.

-Mr. PAUL PALMER (Study Author, University of Edinburgh): The higher the temperature, the more efficient they are at producing methane.
+PAUL PALMER: The higher the temperature, the more efficient they are at producing methane.

 HARRIS: So, global warming is causing these wetlands to produce more methane, and the methane is causing more global warming.